cerea-daml/adomo-mocis-wape-daml-tutorial/README.md

 ## Installation

-You have two options to execute the `tutorial.ipynb`: you could either use Google Colab or you could install it locally.
+You have two options to execute the `tutorial_TODO.ipynb` and `Advanced_tutorial_TODO.ipynb`: you could either use Google Colab or you could install it locally.

 ### Google Colab